 b) If applying for a Travel Subsidy on behalf of a participant, review the information to ensure the participant qualifies for an travel subsidy.

 c) Have questions?
 Find answers at our CFP Frequently Asked Questions section.

 3) SUBMIT YOUR MATERIALS BY THURSDAY, OCTOBER 31, 2019 AT 5:00PM EST

 a) Do not wait until October 31 to begin the submission process.
 You may begin the process and save a partially completed application.
 Edits to pending or submitted proposals may be made anytime before October 31 @ 5pm.

 b) Follow the "Submit a Proposal' button posted here on this page in the right column.

 d) Sit back and relax while the program committee carefully reviews, evaluates the submission received.

-The Program Committee will complete the review of all final selections during their January 2019 meeting.
-All organizers/submitters will receive a decision via email in mid-late January.
+The Program Committee will complete the final deliberations for reviewed proposals in January.
+All organizers/submitters will receive a decision via email in January.
 Please keep in mind the AAS receives approximately 400 submissions and can only accommodate a portion of the submissions received.